juliosantamariafgcu/HackathonGroup7/README.md

 ### Dashboard Setup

 - View your Paid Time Off (PTO) hours.
-- Access a list of employees with their respective roles.
+- Access a list of employees with their respective contact information.

 ### Schedule Page Setup

 - View the work schedule for the week.
+- View PTO requests within the schedule.

 ### PTO Page Setup